 Ask Your Friends

-Avoid crooked scams junk yards pull when buying cars by getting referrals from your friends and family members.
+Avoid crooked salvage yard scams by getting referrals from your friends and family members.
 There is a good chance you know someone who has used junk car buyers in the past.
 We all know that friends like to help friends, so ask around in person and on social media to see what businesses the people you trust have used and liked.
 Your friends won’t point you in the wrong direction and can also save you some time – the number of junk car buyers out there can make your head spin.

 Ask for a License